 If there is a positive result in your blood test, that usually is a sign of the allergen.
 The blood test shows exactly what the allergy is to.
 You can also test positive to an allergen even if you have never had an allergic reaction to it before.
 If the result comes back negative, it shows there is no true allergy.
 Sometimes this is not completely accurate, as you may still have an allergic reaction to something that you tested negative for.
 Your allergist will be able to read the blood test and take into consideration the symptoms you are experiencing as well as the medical history to come to a proper diagnosis.

 “False Positive” Results

-About 50-60% of allergy blood tests will show a false positive result.
+About 50-60% of allergy blood tests will show a false-positive result.
 A false positive means that the blood test shows a positive reaction even though you are not actually allergic.
 This may occur because it is measuring the undigested food proteins.
 The test may also detect certain proteins that are similar among different foods.

 Summary of an Allergy Blood Test

 An allergy blood test works well for people that are not able to have a skin test done.
-The skin test is typically the preferred test of allergists as it is less expensive and has a higher change of being accurate.
+The skin test is typically the preferred test of allergists as it is less expensive and has a higher chance of being accurate.
 Some conditions that will decide if a blood test is better is severe skin reactions or medications that you are on.
-The blood test will show your allergist what substances that you are allergic to and from there you both can create an allergy action plan.
+The blood test will show your allergist what substances you are allergic to and from there you both can create an allergy action plan.
 A blood test is done through a simple blood draw and results are back to you within a few days.
 In some cases, a “false positive” occurs which can be a result of an undigested food protein or the test detecting a similar protein.
-The physician will take the test results, your symptoms, and medical history into account before diagnosing an allergy.
+The physician will take the test results, your symptoms, and your medical history into account before diagnosing an allergy.